nerves-project/nerves-project.github.io/index.md

     </p>

     <p>
-      Nerves is fully open source.
-Nerves uses Buildroot to provide Linux, so some portions of the platform are licensed under the GPL.
+      Nerves is also fully open source with the majority of code licensed under <a href="https://opensource.org/licenses/Apache-2.0">Apache 2.0</a>.
+Nerves does make use of non-Apache 2.0 code such as the Linux kernel and Buildroot.
+Licensing details of non-Elixir components is provided via Buildroot tooling.
+Licensing details for Elixir components is available through hex.pm.
     </p>
   </div>
 </div>